conterra/reactivity/packages/reactivity-core/README.md

 #### Struct

-Previously we described how you can create objects with reactive properties using `reactive` and `computed`.
+With the basic building blocks like `reactive` and `computed` you are able to create reactive objects.
-For example a person having a first name, a last name and computed property computing the full name, whenever first or last name changes.
+For example, you can create a `Person` class having a first name, a last name and computed property computing the full name, whenever first or last name changes.
+Instances of that class are reactive objects.

 The reactivity API helps you to create such reactive objects by providing a function called `reactiveStruct`.